Orcomp/DemoWebsite/documentation/preactorviews/preactorViews.md

 Instructions
 =============

-The file contains two scripts.
+The zip file contains two scripts:
+	- FunctionsAndProcedures.sql
+	- CreateViews.sql

-These scripts will create two views, one for **operations** and the other for **calendar periods**.
+These scripts will create two views, one for **operations** and the other for **calendar periods**, which can then be imported into Rantt easily.

-Run FunctionsAndProcedures.sql first, then the CreateViews.sql.
+Step 1: Run FunctionsAndProcedures.sql

-Feel free to edit the views in order to add more fields as appropriate.
-(The operations view is very basic, so it will require more fields.)
+Step 2: CreateViews.sql
+Step 3: Create a new Rantt project and include the newly created views

+**Note:**

+> The operation view only contains a few fields.
+You can add more fields to the operation view by editing the FunctionsAndProcedures.sql script.
+(Advanced SQL knowledge is required.)